Bachelor of Science in Elementary Education

 The Department of Teaching and Learning Sciences offers both undergraduate and graduate degree programs.
 The following Educator Preparation Tracks are offered for all levels of teaching certifications.
 This page provides information about specific requirements for EC-6 certifications with varying specializations.

-- Elementary Education (EC-6) with ESL
+- Elementary Education with ESL and Special Education

-- Elementary Education (EC-6) with Bilingual Certification
+- Elementary Education with Bilingual Certification and Special Education

 Student Learning Outcomes